April Abele Isaacson is the Managing Partner for the firm's San Francisco office.

 Served as an expert witness in a confidential arbitration proceeding related to a Hatch-Waxman trial.

-*Counseled a pre-commercial biopharmaceutical company on portfolio strategy and development partnerships.
+Counseled a clinical-stage biopharma company on portfolio strategy and development partnerships.

 Represented a pharmaceutical company in Hatch-Waxman litigation concerning a drug for treating diarrhea and irritable bowel syndrome.

-*Represented a leading agricultural chemical company and a specialty pest control chemical manufacturer in a patent infringement action concerning pesticide products.
+Represented a leading agricultural chemical company and a specialty pest control chemical manufacturer in a patent litigation concerning pesticide products.